koehlek99/sc-ont/README.md

 ## Output

 This workflow outputs transcript x cell expression matrices per sample.
 Additionally, .gtf files containing sample-specific transcript annotations and a merged .gtf file containing transcripts identified from all samples are generated.
 Expression matrices can be aggregated to gene-level and analyzed using traditional single-cell analysis software such as Seurat.
+Additionally, SQANTI generates classification files containing QC features and filtering results.